lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Encode message_1 as a sequence of CBOR encoded data items as specified in {{asym-msg1-form}}

-### Responder Processing of Message 1
+### Responder Processing of Message 1 {#resp-proc-msg1}

 The Responder SHALL process message_1 as follows:

 * Decode message_1 (see {{CBOR}}).

-* Verify that the selected cipher suite is supported and that no prior cipher suites in SUITES_I are supported.
+* Verify that the selected cipher suite is supported and that no prior cipher suite in SUITES_I is supported.

 * Pass AD_1 to the security application.